 Aeronautical Engineering at the University of Salford provides a wide range of opportunities for undergraduate study, postgraduate study and research within the areas of aeronautical engineering, aerospace, aircraft engineering, aviation technology, aerospace, and pilot studies – all areas with excellent employment prospects.

 We offer a range of undergraduate and postgraduate taught courses in Civil Engineering with a strong practical content which is in demand from modern employers.
-Research into Civil Engineering is carried out in the Civil Engineering Research Centre.
+Research into Civil Engineering is carried out in the Engineering Research Centre.